Frky/scat/README.md

 ## What is `scat`?

-`scat` is a tool to recover high-level information about functions embedded in an executable using **dynamic analysis**.
-In particular, `scat` aims to recover:
+Originally, `scat` was a tool to recover high-level information about functions embedded in an executable using **dynamic analysis**.
+In particular, `scat` aimed to recover:

 * **arity** of functions
 * **type** of arguments
 * behavioral **coupling** between functions

+Now, we've made `scat` more generic, and it handles several reverse-engineering functionalities, like allocator detection (WIP).
+It is also easy to add your own pintools to `scat` to perform your own analysis.

 ### Arity